ansys/pyhps/README.rst

 - `User guide <https://hps.docs.pyansys.com/version/dev/user_guide/index.html>`_: Describes the basics of how to use PyHPS to interact with Ansys HPS.
-- `Examples <https://hps.docs.pyansys.com/version/dev/examples/index.html>`_: Provides examples of how to interact with Ansys HPC Platform Services in Python using PyHPS.
+- `Examples <https://hps.docs.pyansys.com/version/dev/examples/index.html>`_: Provides examples of how to interact with Ansys HPS in Python using PyHPS.
 - `API reference <https://hps.docs.pyansys.com/version/dev/api/index.html>`_: Describes PyHPS functions, classes, methods, and their parameters and return values so that you can understand how to interact with them programmatically